- Breast augmentation is the enlargement of the breasts through the insertion of saline or silicone implants.

 There’s also the risk of anaplastic large cell lymphoma (ALCL).
 It’s a newly recognized, rare form of blood cell cancer that’s been associated with long-term presence of breast implants, most commonly textured silicone implants.

 At this time, there have been 414 reported cases worldwide that the U.S. Food and Drug Administration (FDA) is tracking.
-Based upon these reports, the estimated risk of getting ALCL associated with breast implants is between 1 in 3800 and 1 in 30,000 patients.
-To date, there have been 17 patient deaths thought to be linked with breast implant-associated ALCL.
+Based upon these reports, the estimated risk of getting ALCL associated with breast implants is

 The majority of these patients were diagnosed after they developed swelling, or fluid, in the breast around the implant, within 7–8 years after the implants were placed.
 With ALCL, the cancer usually stays within the tissue around the breast implant, although in some of the patients it did spread throughout the body.